vichanzo/PFsense_Proxmox/README.md

 Basic Process:
 1) Install Proxmox using the ISO if you don't know how search the web for how to "install Proxmox using USB"
-2) Run the provided shell scriptDown
+2) Run the provided shell script
     + This shell script will install the basic pre-requisites using APT
     + Clone the files from this repository
     + Download the PFsense ISO using wget to the appropriate folder /var/lib/images
 3) Run the Ansible Playbook to complete the rest of the installation and configuration
+    + substep 1
-    + ksd
+    + substep 2

 What you need:
 - Server with at least 2 network ports (one for WAN/external network and one for LAN/internal network)